DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   In order to validate the proposed solution, the DreamSpot team decided to create a #link("https://dreamspotai.github.io/DreamSpot/")[landing page]#footnote(link("https://dreamspotai.github.io/DreamSpot/")).

-  In order to adequately present the product to a wide number of people, the website is divided into three sections:
+  To adequately present the product to a wide number of people, the website is divided into three sections:

   - *idea section* - a section with a brief comparison between the normal procedure end-users usually adopt to create an itinerary and the simpler method made available by our service;

   - *gallery section* - a section that briefly presents, thanks to the presence of a three images carousel, the expected developed product complete with all functionalities.
 In other words, a sort of *sketch* of the future platform;

   - *form section* - a section in which users can let us know their interest in the project by simply pressing a button.
 Additionally, people can also choose to send their email in order to be kept updated about the platform development.
-This functionality allows the DreamSpot team to separate users who might be interested in the product and people who are really interested in the platform.
+This functionality allows the DreamSpot team to separate users who might be interested in the product from people who are really interested in the platform.

   The particular structure of the website guarantees that only interested people will eventually scroll until the last section, which also presents a publicly visible counter of people who manifested interest in the platform.